MLefair/data-analyst-portafolio/trade/README.md

+This is a competition project from de DataCamp competitions.

 This project goal is to build a portafolio strategy of inversion in Bitcoin, S&P 500 and Gold.

 For this goal we perform the next tasks: